cookiemonsternz/StageKit/JOURNAL.md

 Lastly:
 I'll make another journal post when I get around to the controller design, but again, I'm going to submit first and work on this as it's coming.

+Just tidied up all the stuff and got the final quote for the system!
+Submitting now :)

+**Time Spent: 4 Hours**